dyhes/zulip/templates/zerver/api/outgoing-webhooks.md

 The remote server must respond to a `POST` request in a timely manner.
-The default timeout for outgoing webhooks is 10 seconds, though this can be configured by the administrator of the Zulip server by setting `OUTGOING_WEBHOOKS_TIMEOUT_SECONDS` in the [server's settings][settings].
+The default timeout for outgoing webhooks is 10 seconds, though this can be configured by the administrator of the Aloha server by setting `OUTGOING_WEBHOOKS_TIMEOUT_SECONDS` in the [server's settings][settings].